The following program policies apply to students enrolled in the Policy Journalism & Media Studies (PJMS) certificate program.

 During the Capstone Course, you will make a presentation on your internship experiences.
 Keep this in mind while doing the internship, and if possible, try to collect print, online, audio or video clips resulting from your internship.
 These do not have to have your name as a byline, author or producer, but should represent work you have done.

 If your internship host requests a letter confirming that you will receive academic credit for your internship work, please contact Shelley Stonecipher.

 Internships must be approved in advance to count toward the certificate program requirements.
 Please contact Professor Ken Rogerson to make an appointment to meet with him to discuss your internship opportunities and request approval.
-If you have already been accepted into an internship program, please fill out the Internship Approval Form and send it to Professor Rogerson before meeting with him.
+If you have already been accepted into an internship program, please fill out the Internship Approval Form before meeting with Professor Rogerson.

 For Public Policy majors, note that an internship approved to meet the Public Policy major requirements can also meet the PJMS Certificate program requirements, AS LONG AS it includes a significant media-related component.
 Please visit the Public Policy internship webpage, for more information about Public Policy requirements.

 For the PJMS certificate internship, there is no specific requirement for the number of hours worked.
 However, approved internships will involve 8 weeks of continuous work.